Documentation

 Policy lifecycle:

-1. Create a policy under a partner in the dashboard
+1. Create a policy in the dashboard under the organization catalog or a partner catalog (see Managing policies)

 2. Add versions (each version is a policy document)